HTTP Request Block

 Make HTTP requests within Scout workflows

 The HTTP Request block enables users to perform HTTP requests within Scout workflows, facilitating integration with external APIs and services.
-This block supports various HTTP methods and allows for dynamic request construction using Jinja templating.
+This block supports various HTTP methods and allows for dynamic URL and header generation using Jinja templating.

 Configuration (Required)